Niall is a Deputy Principal at Royal College Manchester.

 Niall quickly developed a passion for teaching learners with autism and this led to him undertaking his teacher training qualification in 2014.
 As a teacher, Niall championed inclusion for his students and helped them to meet their full potential regarding daily life skills and vocational capabilities.
 Niall strongly believes in collaborating with learners’ families and ensuring the transference of learning beyond the classroom.

 In 2020, Niall completed his Masters in Autism: Adult Status where his research focused on reducing barriers to learning to achieve positive outcomes for learners with autism.
-Niall currently works with the National Autistic Society, as well as other professionals onsite, to oversee the College’s Autism Accreditation process and ensure the effective delivery of autism focussed strategies.
+Niall has worked with the National Autistic Society, as well as other professionals onsite, to oversee the College’s Autism Accreditation process and ensured the effective delivery of autism focussed strategies.

-Niall joined the management team in 2021 and now oversees Recruitment and Retention for the wider College, in addition to leading the Skills for Inclusion Pathway.
-Niall also supports college development through his role as Teacher Governor.
+Niall joined the management team in 2021 and now oversees Recruitment and Retention for the wider College.
+He used to lead the Skills for Inclusion Pathway before becoming a Deputy Principal.